latitov/ZPL-Label-Templates/README.md

 and make sure that it gets printed correctly.
 The label is created and edited either directly in ZPL code, or using some kind of designer app.

-Heres a great tool to do it on-line:
+The great tool to do it on-line:

 * [Online ZPL Emulator](http://labelary.com/viewer.html)

-You go there and design you label, and it looks like this:
+You go there and design you label:

 ![](labelary-viewer.png)